Question mark icons representing frequently asked questions about title loans

 Do I need good credit for a title loan?

-No!
-Title loans are secured by your vehicle, not your credit score.
+Generally, no. Title loans are secured by your vehicle, not your credit score.
 While some lenders may check credit, bad credit, no credit, or even bankruptcy typically won't disqualify you.
-Your vehicle's value is the primary factor.
+Your vehicle's value is the primary factor, though approval depends on individual lender criteria.

 What documents do I need to apply?